syclops/latex-template/README.md

 * `paper`: for academic papers, primarily aimed at computer science (my discipline).
 This template also contains folders for the ACM, IEEE, and USENIX templates used in major computer science conferences.
+* `exam`: for exams in academic courses.
+This template also includes examples of common question types.

 ## License